-After the test, you can manually choose the winner/champion from the tested variants.
-The new champion automatically becomes the main variant and this will be the landing page that will display at the given URL when the test is not active.
+2. After the test, you can manually choose the winner/champion from the tested variants.
+The new champion automatically becomes the main variant, and this will be the landing page that will display at the given URL when the test is not active.

-Each of the variants has specific parameters that you can track in the test management panel.
-For each variant we have:
+Each of the variants has specific parameters that you can track in the test management panel:

-- Traffic – percentage value that determines the probability of displaying a given variant.
+- Traffic – percentage value that determines the probability of displaying the variant.

 - Visits – number of unique visits.